erfanbr/pp_learning-progress-tracker/README.md

 ## Description
-StudyFlow is a web application that allow user to add courses and keep tracks of its learning progress.
+StudyFlow is a web application that allows users to add courses and keep track of their learning progress.
+Additionally, users can create a learning path and study each course based on that path.